-(a) Pasteur (b) A. Jenner Leeuwenhoek (d) Koch (b) Bacterial transformations were discovered by (a) Ederberg and Tatum (b) Beadle and Tatum (c) Griffith (d) Jenner Resolving power of a microscope is a function of Wavelength of light used (a) (b) Numerical aperture of lens system Refractive index (c) Wavelength of light used and numerical aperture of lens (d) system In fluorescence microscopy, which of the following performs the function of removing all light except the blue light? (a) Exciter filter (b) Barrier filter (c) Dichroic minor (d) Mercury arc lamp In Phase contrast microscopy, the rate at which light enters through objects is (a) Constant (b) Inversely proportional to their refractive indices (c) Directly proportional to their refractive indices (d) Exponentially related to their refractive indices Teichoic acid present in Gram-positive bacteria can bind to which ion? (a) Fe ions (b) Phosphorus ions (d) Sulphur ions Mg ions Bacteria having clusters of flagella at both poles of cells are known as? (a) Lophotrichous Peritrichous (b) Amphitrichous (d) Monotrichous Poly-beta-hydoxybutyrate(PHB) present in aerobic bacteria can serve as?
+- (a) Pasteur (b) A. Jenner Leeuwenhoek (d) Koch (b) Bacterial transformations were discovered by (a) Ederberg and Tatum (b) Beadle and Tatum Griffith (c)

+- (d) Jenner

+- 4. Resolving power of a microscope is a function of

+- Wavelength of light used

+- (b) Numerical aperture of lens system

+- (c) Refractive index

+- Wavelength of light used and numerical aperture of lens (d) system

+- 5. In fluorescence microscopy, which of the following performs the function of removing all light except the blue light?

+- Exciter filter (b) Barrier filter

+- (c) Dichroic minor (d) Mercury arc lamp

+- 6. In Phase contrast microscopy, the rate at which light enters through objects is

-(a)
+- (a) Constant

+- (b) Inversely proportional to their refractive indices

+- (c) Directly proportional to their refractive indices

+- (d) Exponentially related to their refractive indices

+- 7. Teichoic acid present in Gram-positive bacteria can bind to which ion?

+- (a) Fe ions (b) Phosphorus ions

+- (d) Sulphur ions Mg ions

+- 8. Bacteria having clusters of flagella at both poles of cells are known as?

-(b)
+- (a) Lophotrichous (b) Peritrichous

+- Amphitrichous (d) Monotrichous

+- 9. Poly-beta-hydoxybutyrate(PHB) present in aerobic bacteria can serve as?

+- (a) a reserve carbon and energy source

+- (b) a reserve source of phosphate

+- acceptor of oxygen (c)

+- provides buoyancy

-10. Which of the following is the nutritional characterization of Escherichia coli?
+- Which of the following is the nutritional characterization of 10.
+Escherichia coli?